amolkhetan/Jenkins_CICD/README.md

 ## 🔁 Jenkins CI/CD Workflow
+Using Multi branch pipeline for this.
+Webhooks can also be using for code commit scanning.
 ### 🎯 Trigger
 - Automatically triggered when code is pushed to the `main` branch via GitHub Webhook.